ZJU-SEC/Cargo-Ecosystem-Monitor/README.md

 Our first target issue is the **Rust unstable feature (RUF)**, published in [ICSE'24](https://dl.acm.org/doi/10.1145/3597503.3623352).
 See  [released full paper here](./RustUnstableFeature_ICSE24.pdf).

+**WIP**: Though our repo follows a decoupled design, the code directory becomes more and more complex thus making reuse a big problem.
+We are now trying to separate each project into a separate repo for simplicity.

 ## Motivation

 We focus on the research problem: Are there any security issues that have spread through dependencies across the ecosystem?
 We choose Rust/Cargo ecosystem as our target, as Rust highlights its security development along the way.